Plebian-Linux/plebian-website/README.md

 ## License

-The contents of this repository have been published under the license found in the `LICENSE` file of this repository, unless stated otherwise.
+Unless stated otherwise, the contents of this repository are licensed as
+follows:
+ * `plebgen.py` is licensed under the GNU General Public License v3, the text the text of which can be found in the `LICENSE_GPL` file.
+ * The templates, including the texts therein, as well as the static assets, are licensed under the GNU Free Documentation License, the text of which can be found in the `LICENSE_FDL` file.